nickdunn/form-controls/README.markdown

 		xmlns:form="http://nick-dunn.co.uk/xslt/form-controls"
 		extension-element-prefixes="exsl form">

-The `extension-element-prefixes` attributes prevents these namespaces being added to your HTML elements when the page is rendered.
+The `extension-element-prefixes` attribute prevents these namespaces being added to your HTML elements when the page is rendered.

 ## Supported form controls
 Form Controls supports all field types native to Symphony (input, textarea, select) and adds a few of its own too.
 It can generate the following: